michael-sayapin/sayap_in/content/posts/on-rewrites.md

 When I joined as a contractor, it was all pretty bare.
 Backend was a single Python file keeping all data in memory.
 Firmware was clearly smacked together from examples (complete with example comments).
 A few customers.
 Decent custom hardware and a pretty good frontend though.

 Technically, writing a new backend for them was a "rewrite", since the company had a Python file.
-But it was one of those situations where the project was small enough and with a lot of kinks to justify doing it from scratch.
+But it was one of those situations where the project was small enough and not-really-doing-what-it-should've-been-doing to justify doing it from scratch.
 So in less than a month the "first contact" between hardware and the new backend was made.

 The firmware evolved separately, and its code quality was not great.
 It was written by a very smart developer, but with barely any experience in C, it had all kinds of memory leaks, unexpected shutdowns, core dumps, and other stuff that rids the embedded programming world.